-The mighty Mekong in the west and the Annamite Mountains in the east offer natural borders with Thailand and Vietnam respectively, while Laos also shares borders with China in the north, Myanmar in the northwest and Cambodia in the south.
-With over half of this landlocked country's 236,800sqkm densely forested, and 70% of it mountainous, it is hardly surprising that a profusion of rare flora and over 1,200 species of wildlife finds a home beneath its tropical canopy.
+It’s bordered by Thailand and Vietnam, as well as China in the north, Myanmar in the northwest, and Cambodia in the south.
+With over half of this landlocked country densely forested and mountainous, it is hardly surprising that over 1,200 species of wildlife finds a home beneath its tropical canopy.

 - Full-Day Private Guided City Tour

 - Private Tat Sae Waterfalls Hike with Elephant Ride